 Juan Haro Simarro is a Spanish photojournalist and multimedia producer with extensive experience in the humanitarian world.
-He is currently based in Bujumbura, Burundi.
+He is currently based in Niger, West Africa.

-Currently, he works as the Digital Communications Officer at UNICEF Burundi where he manages the content creation of digital media and photography, with a particular focus on the current political situation and how it affects children and women's rights.
+Currently, he works as Communications Specialist at UNICEF Niger where he manages the media production, the international outreach and the content creation for digital media including photography and video production, with a particular focus on Niger´s youth, the ongoing humanitarian crises, and how it affects children and women's rights in the country.

-Previously, he was based in the highlands of rural Guatemala where he worked as a Communications Expert for the NGO Mayan Families, and as a freelance journalist in the Central American region covering indigenous issues.
+Previously, he was based in Burundi working as Digital Communications Officer for UNICEF, in the highlands of rural Guatemala where he worked as a Communications Expert for the NGO Mayan Families, and as a freelance journalist in the Central American region covering indigenous issues.

 In 2014, he worked for the United Nations HQ in New York City in the Department of Public Information, where he was responsible for reporting on the Syrian war, the Ukrainian conflict crisis, and the Ebola outbreak for the UN's digital platforms.
 As an Assistant Producer, he supported the United Nations Television during filming and production.
 Key productions included in-depth features with the Secretary-General, reports about refugee shelter initiatives and the celebration of Nelson Mandela Day.
 He was also a key contributor within the United Nations Spanish Radio Unit.